nowyasimi/no8am/README.md

 Contributing
 -------

-This project has features that can be developed by students at any level of CS experience.
+This project has features that can be developed by students with any level of CS experience.
 See the [issues](https://github.com/nowyasimi/no8am/issues) page for features that are tagged as `easy`.

 License